adventuregamestudio/ags/Android/mygame/README.md

 ## Testing the app bundle

 If you want to make sure that the built `.aab` bundle actually has your game package working, you can use the bundletool, grab it from it's [release page](https://github.com/google/bundletool/releases).
-Additionally, you will need to install java, [grab it here](https://www.java.com/en/download/).

 Now, you will need to set `JAVA_HOME`, `ANDROID_HOME` and make sure java is on your Path to be able to use this tool.
 Below is an example for configuring via `cmd.exe` on Windows, but adjust it accordingly, attention to java directory that will change on each version.

     setx ANDROID_HOME "%USERPROFILE%\AppData\Local\Android\Sdk"
-	setx JAVA_HOME "C:\Program Files\Java\jre1.8.0_301"
+	setx JAVA_HOME "%ProgramFiles%\Android\Android Studio\jre"
 	setx Path "%Path%;%JAVA_HOME%\bin"

 With that set, generate APKs with the `--local-testing` flag